autodidact-m/Practice/Healthcare fraud detection/README.md

 9. Remember the name of your notebook instance and Click **Open Jupyter** for your notebook.![Notebook In Service](./images/notebook-inservice.png)
 10. Validate your data and notebook cloned from Git Repo![Validate Git Clone](./images/validate-git-clone.png)

-## **Finish your Lab in Jupyter Notebook**
-1. Click on **healthcare-fraud-identification-using-PCA-anomaly-detection.ipynb** and start working.
-From here onwards all the instruction will be in the Jupyter Notebook.
-Come back after you have completed all the steps in the Jupyter Notebook and finish rest of the steps as suggested below.

-## Finish
-1. **Congratulations!**
-2. Please make sure to delete all resources as mentioned in the section below.

 ## Cleanup Resources